 - "Forensics" allows you to boot without mounting disks.

 - The "Failsafe" options are for convenience.
 Each one sets kernel parameters to deal with various common Linux boot problems.
-These are really nice to have in a live image because they allow you to try a few fixes to common issues if your machine doesn't boot up without having to look up the kernel parameters.
+These are nice to have in a live image because they allow you to try a few fixes to common issues if your machine doesn't boot up without having to look up the kernel parameters.

 - The various language options are self-explanatory but are great if English isn't your native language.

 The Parrot Security installer is a modified Debian installer, which will make it familiar to most Kali Linux users.
-Installation really is quick and easy.
+Installation is quick and easy.
 The live ISO offers a Curses-based installer, a graphical installer, and a speech synthesis-based installer.

 I used "Install" to install Parrot Security, but you can get a feel for it just by running the live mode.